andywalton7/sdk-test/source/includes/_get_pickup_options.md

 The API has returned one location that meets the requested criteria, and three options for delivery to that location.
 All three options use the same carrier service and have a delivery time window of 09:30 - 17:00, but are scheduled for different days.
 In practice, PRO is saying that the carrier can deliver to the pickup location during business hours on the 18th, 20th or 21st of May (as required by the customer).

-Note the `{Reference}` for each delivery option.
+Note the `{Reference}` for each pickup option.
 When the customer selects their preferred delivery option you will need to pass the relevant `{Reference}` back to PRO via the **Select Option** endpoint.

 At this point, you would present some or all of the options returned to your customer via your site or app.
 In the next step, we'll see how to handle the choice the customer makes.